spjhon/Book-LearningTypeScript-JoshGoldberg/README.md

 A program that uses the type checker to tell editors such as VS Code how to provide helpful utilities to developers.

+#### Caractersticas de typescript

+Tener en cuenta que gracias al archivo tsconfig.json, la carpeta donde este se encuentre, sera reconocida como un projecto typescript.

 #### TypeScript's advantages

 freedom through restriction, precise documentation, and stronger developer tooling

 #### What TypeScript is not

-A remedy for bad code, extensions to JavaScript (mostly), slower than JavaScript, or finished evolving
+A remedy for bad code, extensions to JavaScript (mostly), slower than JavaScript, or finished evolving, typescript puede agregar un pequeno delay al compilar a viejo javascript pero solo si se compila

 #### Summary